 Best place to die Several years ago, I wrote a few articles comparing the tax consequences of dying in New Jersey, New York, Pennsylvania and Florida.
 Now that New Jersey has amended its estate tax laws, I thought I should write another post for 2017 regarding the best place to die.
 I will write this […]

 I was talking to another estate planning recently and discussing how much of our work involves assisting clients who have blended families.
 Blended families generally refers to clients who are married but at least one of the spouses has a child from a previous relationship.
-In comparing stories and ways that we can assist clients, […]
+In comparing stories and ways that we can assist clients, we discovered […]

 While this may not sound like big news, it is actually very exciting that New Jersey has finally enacted the Uniform Trust Code (UTC) into law.
 The new law will go into effect on July 17, 2016.
 When it does, New Jersey will join Pennsylvania, Florida and a majority of other states in adopting most […]